apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication.md

 The default security setup as present with Oak 1.0 is able to provide custom implementation on various levels:

-1. The complete authentiction setup can be changed by plugging a different `AuthenticationConfiguration` implementations.
+1. The complete authentication setup can be changed by plugging a different `AuthenticationConfiguration` implementations.
 In OSGi-base setup this is achieved by making the configuration a service.
 In a non-OSGi-base setup the custom configuration must be exposed by the `SecurityProvider` implementation.